drivechain-project/docs/bip1-hashrate-escrow.md

 This concept consists of new databases, and new message-interpretations.

-New Databases:
+#### New Databases

-D1.
+* D1.
 "Escrow_DB" -- a database of "accounts" and their attributes.
-D2.
+* D2.
 "Withdrawal_DB" -- a database of pending withdrawals from these accounts, and their statues.

-New Messages:
+#### New Messages

-M1.
+* M1.
 "Propose New Escrow"
-M2.
+* M2.
 "ACK Escrow Proposal"
-M3.
+* M3.
 "Propose Withdrawal"
-M4. (implied) "ACK Withdrawal"
+* M4. (implied) "ACK Withdrawal"
-M5.
-"Execute Deposit"   -- a transfer of BTC from-main-to-side M6.
+* M5.
+"Execute Deposit"   -- a transfer of BTC from-main-to-side
+* M6.
 "Execute Withdrawal" -- a transfer of BTC from-side-to-main

 #### On the Resource Requirments of New Databases